This site is intended for U.S. healthcare professionals.

 Tips for Patients

-Signs and Symptoms
+Signs and Symptoms1

-A finding based on laboratory test results that indicate a decrease in number of white blood cells in a blood specimen.
+A finding based on laboratory test results that indicate a decrease in the number of white blood cells in a blood specimen.

 CTCAE Grades1